mtewes/cosmicruler/README.md

 ## Todo:

 - Mention/cite the cosmology
 - See how to place LaTeX (svg or pdf) ?
+- Time to launch

 ## Links